 - Rejecting the Bible for its nastiness, real or perceived—whether Mosaic laws, Israelite genocide, Jesus’ exclusivity, his talk of hell or his dying for our sins

-- Pitting science or art against religious faith
+- Falsely pitting science or art against religious faith

-But the shrinking of the West’s star isn’t yet visible to most people, which is why many still bind themselves to its dazzling brightness, sure it will always outshine that of God.
+But the shrinking of the West’s star isn’t yet visible to most people, which is why many still bind themselves to its dazzling brightness, sure it will always outshine God.

 Personal hairpin turns and sudden drop-offs